 - Visit the airlines pet policy page to understand the guidelines.

-- Call the airlines to confirm any questions you need clarification.
+- Call the airlines to confirm any questions you need clarification for.

-Airlines that allow pets to fly in the cabin (Google airline + travel with pet in cabin):
+Airlines allow French Bulldogs to fly in the cabin (Google airline + travel with pet in cabin):

 - American Airlines